The switch

 }

-- expression: This is the expression whose value is evaluated and compared with the case values.
+- expression: This is the expression whose value is evaluated and compared with the values of the cases.

 - case: Each